Emanuele Filiberto of Savoy, Prince of Venice: Controversies

+In October 2009, the Italian news agency ANSA reported that Filiberto had stated that he had abused drugs in his youth.

-In 2015 Emanuele Filiberto engaged in a public spat on Twitter with aristocratic journalist Beatrice Borromeo who broke the story of his father's confession on video regarding the death of Dirk Hamer.
+In 2015, Emanuele Filiberto engaged in a public spat on Twitter with aristocratic journalist Beatrice Borromeo who broke the story of his father's confession on a video regarding the death of Dirk Hamer.
 Vittorio Emanuele had sued the newspaper for defamation, but in 2015 after it won the case, Borromeo tweeted Vincere una causa è sempre piacevole, ma contro Vittorio Emanuele di Savoia la goduria è doppia! ("Winning a case is always nice, but against Victor Emmanuel of Savoy there is double the pleasure"), and "caro @efsavoia goditi questa sentenza" ("dear @efsavoia enjoy this judgement") which provoked Emanuele Filiberto to defend his father.
 She had earlier confronted him on camera with a copy of a book on the murder by Hamer's sister, whose preface she had written.

-In 2018, following the release of polling data by the Istituto Piepoli that showed 15 percent of Italians favoured the formation of a royalist party and eight percent supported him as future king, Emanuele Filiberto said he was contemplating the launch of a political party to advocate for the restoration of the monarchy in Italy.
+In 2018, following the release of polling data by the Istituto Piepoli that showed fifteen per cent of Italians favoured the formation of a royalist party and eight per cent supported him as future king, Emanuele Filiberto said he was contemplating the launch of a political party to advocate for the restoration of the monarchy in Italy.